-Bullying can happen in the classroom, in common areas within the college, in the common spaces for boarders and their boarding accommodation and off-site, and can be carried out by an individual or a group.
+Bullying can happen in the classroom, in common areas within the college and off-site, and can be carried out by an individual or a group.
 It is important to recognise that bullying may be an appropriate description of actions at all levels: student/student; student/staff member; staff member/student; staff/staff.

-Broadly speaking, bullying can be categorised into five types: verbal, physical, sexual, psychological and cyberbullying.
+Broadly speaking, bullying can be categorised into five types: verbal, physical, sexual, psychological and cyber-bullying.
 The focus of bullying can be anything that distinguishes and represents a deviation from a presumed 'norm' - for example:

-- size, body shape, hair colour, skin, eye-sight, dress, language or mannerisms - gender or gender reassignment - physical or mental disability or special educational needs or learning difficulty - perceived prowess, or lack of it, in learning, sport or other activity - personal backgrounds, including parents, adoption or foster status, jobs, houses and lifestyles - perceived sexual attractiveness, or lack of it, health or appearance - sexuality, based on homophobia or misogyny - race, nationality, culture or religion or a mixture of these - pregnancy, maternity or role as a carer.
+- · size, body shape, hair colour, skin, eye-sight, dress, language or mannerisms - gender or gender reassignment - physical or mental disability or special educational needs or learning difficulty - perceived prowess, or lack of it, in learning, sport or other activity - personal backgrounds, including parents, adoption or foster status, jobs, houses and lifestyles - perceived sexual attractiveness, or lack of it, health or appearance - sexuality, based on homophobia or misogyny - race, nationality, culture or religion or a mixture of these - pregnancy, maternity or role as a carer.